 If your Form 1099-INT or Form 1099-DIV shows you paid foreign taxes, you may be eligible to claim either a credit or an itemized deduction for these taxes.
 Generally, the foreign tax credit results in a greater tax savings than deducting the foreign taxes as an itemized deduction.

 Bought an Interest in a Partnership or S Corporation

 If you have invested into a small business you are not eligible to deduct your costs, however, you can reduce your potential profit when you sell.
 Subtract the amount invested (your purchase price) plus any additional investments while you owned part of the business from the sales price of your investment.
 Additional investments include cash and non-cash contributions and share of non-dispersed income.

 Sold Partnership Interest

-When you sell your interest in a Partnership any prior year unallowed losses are allowed in the year you sell your interest.
-Your K-1 should have the Final K-1 box selected.
+When you sell your interest in a partnership or S Corporation, all prior-year unallowed losses are allowed in the year of sale.
+You should receive a K-1 with the final box checked.

 We do the work so you don't have to worry.
 Open late and weekends, no appointment necessary.